nathan-pj/Impirus/documentation/README.md

 }
 ```

-## If you want to change the font of ALL elements in a specific file
+## If you want to change the font of ALL elements in a specific page
 Add a class to the body of a specific HTML-file.
 Then use that class name to target that specific body in it's corresponding css file.